London Life Insurance: The first century, 1874–1974

 The head office on Dufferin Avenue was built in 1926 and was designed by John Mackenzie Moore.

 The first general manager was George Case.
 In May 1875, Case left the company and was replaced by William Mardon.
 Elizur Wright of Boston was hired to perform year-end reserve calculations.
 London's first policy was purchased by W. F. Bullen, who later became a director of the company.

 In 1883, Jeffery invited John George Richter (1854–1832) to London to discuss the company's affairs.
 Richter was a self-taught actuary and had been hired in 1882 as an agent.
 Following the meeting with Jeffery, Richter was hired as London's new general manager.
 In April 1883, Jeffery hired Richter as general manager to replace Mardon, who had left the company the following month.
 Richter's conditions for taking the job were that the company cease its accident insurance business, fix its capital impairment, and obtain a federal charter.
-In 1885 the company received its federal charter, and that same years, shareholders were asked to pay $9 per share to eliminate the capital impairment.
+In 1885 the company received its federal charter, and that same year, shareholders were asked to pay $9 per share to eliminate the capital impairment.

 In 1886, a conflict within the company broke out that saw George B. Harris and Daniel Macfie, who together owned over half the company's shares, seek to remove Jeffery as president and replace him with Macfie.
 Richter, who was loyal to Jeffery, tendered his resignation in December of that year.
 At the annual meeting on 2 March 1887, a new board was elected, which appointed Macfie president.
 However, a group of shareholders representing one third ownership, and supporters of Jeffery, called a special meeting in April.
 Between the annual meeting and the special meeting, the group convinced Macfie to sell his shares, and thus the group gained control of the company.
 At the meeting on 12 April, Jeffery was reappointed president and Richter was reappointed manager.
 When Jeffery died in June 1884, his successor as president was John McClary.